Note: Though the original date of this post is April 19, 2017 I continue to update/edit it.

 This can be challenging, especially since healing from dissociative disorders seems to come with a lot of flow, but try and not overstay your welcome; our stories are intense and sometimes hard for people to take in.
 Small doses and reciprocal exchange will deepen the friendship in every way.

-I've been actively on this journey for over four years now and I do not have many people that know about it; so it's not easy to find folks.
+I've been actively on this journey for around six years now and I do not have many people that know about it; so it's not easy to find folks.
 The few people I have let in I have learned to do updates with them when the time feels right--and reciprocal--an even exchange of their news and life.
 I was sharing a lot more in the beginning but as I've healed a bit more I am able to hold more of it on my own and can wait longer to share.

 If you have a supportive partner it's similar; you will lean on him or her more in the beginning but as you get better, like anything else, the intensity will lessen.

 7. Revisit Your Flow When You're Ready.

-It could be going back and looking at drawings you’ve done or poetry you’ve written—-anything where you’ve been expressing yourself somewhat regularly--and with flow--and finding what it is you were saying and where you were.
-It is about understanding more deeply and with more clarity and digesting who you are and where you have been.
+For you it could be going back and looking at drawings you’ve done or poetry you’ve written—-anything where you’ve been expressing yourself somewhat regularly--and with flow--and finding what it is you were saying and where you were.
+It is about understanding more deeply and with more clarity and digestion and ownership of who you are and where you have been.

 Flow and going back and revisiting it—over and over again (maybe it's a close cousin to exposure therapy)—has been—for me—critical in healing.
 It's no day at the spa, but finding the critical pieces to your story and holding them inside is key.
-I believe that the mind/heart needs clarity and order to feel better.
-Because I was in harmful treatment for a while I was made to feel even less clear and very very confused.
+I believe that the mind and heart need clarity to feel better.
+Because I was in harmful treatment for a while I was made to feel even more confused than when I arrived.